How Will the Prescription Drug Provisions in the Inflation Reduction Act Affect Medicare Beneficiaries?

 - Capping out-of-pocket drug spending under Medicare Part D will be especially helpful for beneficiaries who take high-priced drugs for conditions such as cancer or multiple sclerosis.
 For example, in 2020, among Part D enrollees without low-income subsidies, average annual out-of-pocket spending for the cancer drug Revlimid was $6,200 (used by 33,000 beneficiaries); $5,700 for the cancer drug Imbruvica (used by 21,000 beneficiaries); and $4,100 for the MS drug Avonex (used by 2,000 beneficiaries).

-- Limits cost sharing for insulin to $35 per month for people with Medicare, beginning in 2023, including covered insulin products in Medicare Part D plans and for insulin furnished through durable medical equipment under Medicare Part B. (A provision to limit monthly insulin copays for people with private insurance did not receive the 60 votes needed to remain in the bill after being ruled out of compliance with reconciliation rules by the parliamentarian and was removed from the legislation prior to passage.)
+- Limits cost sharing for insulin to $35 per month for people with Medicare, beginning in 2023, including covered insulin products in Medicare Part D plans, beginning January 1, 2023, and for insulin furnished through durable medical equipment under Medicare Part B, beginning July 1, 2023.
+(A provision to limit monthly insulin copays for people with private insurance did not receive the 60 votes needed to remain in the bill after being ruled out of compliance with reconciliation rules by the parliamentarian and was removed from the legislation prior to passage.)

 - 3.3 million Medicare Part D enrollees used an insulin product in 2020 (the most recent data available), including 1.7 million enrollees without low-income subsidies who spent $54 on average per insulin prescription that year.
 The number of Medicare beneficiaries who will pay less out of pocket for insulin beginning in 2023 will depend in part on whether they are currently enrolled in a Part D plan that is participating in an Innovation Center model in which participating plans cover selected insulin products at a monthly copayment of $35.